 Hand drills are made by different brands and there are sometimes big differences, even between the models of one brand.
 To be able to make a good choice for the right drill for your workshop, I wrote the handy guide, “Cordless Drills Buying Guide | Discover The 5 Best Cordless Drills For Woodworking”.
 With the tips you can read there, you’ll find the cordless drill you need in no time.

 Hand drills are seen as indispensable in the workshop.
 I use my cordless drill very often.
 I use these alternately for drilling or screwing.
 You may be wondering now, if you have a cordless drill, do you need a drill press?
-Later, in this comparison between the drill press vs hand drill, I will tell you more about this.
+Later, in this comparison between the drill press or hand drill, I will tell you more about this.

-What Are the Advantages of Using a Hand Drill?
+What Are the Advantages of Hand Drills?

 - The hand drill’s primary advantage is its portability, especially when it’s powered by a battery.